cjacker/opensource-toolchain-esp8266/README.md

 ## ESP8266_NONOS_SDK

 Non-OS SDK is not based on an operating system.
-And deprecated from December 2019, but there are still a lot of users stay with Non-OS SDK
+And deprecated from December 2019, but there are still a lot of users stay with Non-OS SDK.

 ### Setup the SDK